 Custom-size growth

-Custom oversize king formats (Wyoming, Texas, Alaskan, Alberta King) represent under 1 percent of US King-class mattress sales but are growing at an estimated 15 to 25 percent annually, the fastest-growing segment in the mattress market.
-Drivers include:
+Custom oversize king formats (Wyoming, Texas, Alaskan, Alberta King) represent well under 1 percent of US King-class mattress sales but are widely described as the fastest-growing segment, albeit from a very small base.
+Precise growth rates are not publicly measured, so we do not quote one.
+Commonly cited drivers include:

 • Long-term cultural shift toward family bed-sharing and co-sleep practices